didi/cube-ui/document/components/docs/en-US/validator.md

   })
   ```

-  - modify the build-in type
+  - Modify the build-in type

   ```js
   import { Validator } from 'cube-ui'